My Cat Is Not Eating: An Owner's Guide to Fussy Eating Cats

 5. Health Issues

-How to Get a Picky Cat to Eat
+How Do I Get My Picky Cat to Eat?

 Encouraging a fussy cat to eat requires a combination of strategy and patience.
 Here are some practical tips: